our founder & timeline

-John F. “Jack” Jonas Jr., CPRF Founder, was a lifelong advocate of the disability rights movement in Kansas.
+John F. “Jack” Jonas Jr., CPRF founder, was a lifelong advocate of the disability rights movement in Kansas.

-When Jack started working with children with disabilities as a speech pathologist and audiologist at the Institute of Logopedics in the 1950s and 60s, having a disability generally meant that you were destined to either live in a nursing home or with your parents.
-Employment, inclusion, and independence were not options for many people.
+When Jack started working with children with disabilities as a speech pathologist and audiologist at the Institute of Logopedics in the 1950s and 60s, having a disability generally meant that you were destined to live in a nursing home or with your parents.
+Employment, inclusion and independence were not options for many people.

 1964